Using a credit card for all your purchases has its upsides, as long as you aren’t adding to your debt load

-“For example, my Bank of America card provides cash back for all purchases,” Woroch says, “and if I wait to redeem them until after I’ve collected over $300 in rewards, they give me an extra 25 percent back.
-That’s huge!”
+“For example, my Bank of America card provides cash back for all purchases,” Woroch says, “and if I wait to redeem them until after I’ve collected over $300 in rewards, they give me an extra 25% back.”

-There’s no need to buy large items or go into debt – charging inexpensive items you have to buy anyway works just fine.
+There’s no need to buy large items or go into credit card debt – charging inexpensive items you have to buy anyway works just fine.
 Your credit card balance doesn’t even need to be high for you to build credit.
 Charging just $100 a month and immediately paying it off with what’s in your checking account can improve your credit score.

 When you spend cash, you can end up with a pile of receipts to sort for recordkeeping and tax purposes.
 With credit card spending, it’s all on your monthly statements.
 (You may still need your receipts for more detail.)

 If you run a business or have a real estate rental, for example, simplify your recordkeeping by using a separate card for each purpose.